bytecodealliance/regalloc2/doc/FASTALLOC.md

 constraints, the selection and eviction phases are carried out for non-fixed operands.
 First, a set of PRegs that can be drawn from is created from `available_pregs`.
-For early uses and late defs, this draw-from set is the early set or late set respectively.
+For early uses and late defs, this draw-from set is the early set or late set, respectively.
 For late uses and early defs, the draw-from set is an intersection of the available early and late sets (because a PReg used for a late use can't be reassigned to another operand in the early phase;
 likewise, a PReg used for an early def can't be reassigned to another operand in the late phase).
-The LRU for the VReg's regclass is then traversed from the end to find the least-recently used PReg in the draw-from set.
+The LRU for the VReg's regclass is then traversed from the end to find the least recently used PReg in the draw-from set.
 Once a PReg is found, it is marked as the most recently used in the LRU, unavailable in the `available_pregs` sets, and whatever VReg was in it before is evicted.

-The assignment phase is carried out next: the final allocation for the operand is set to the selected register.
+The assignment phase is carried out next.
+The final allocation for the operand is set to the selected register.

-If the newly allocated operand has not been allocated before, that is, this is the first use/def of the VReg encountered, the VReg is inserted into `live_vregs` and marked as the value in the allocated PReg in `vreg_in_preg`.
+If the newly allocated operand has not been allocated before, that is, this is the first use/def of the VReg encountered; the VReg is inserted into `live_vregs` and marked as the value in the allocated PReg in `vreg_in_preg`.